PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/app-constants/+page.md

 ### How to use app constants
-In BagaWork, everything you create in your `App` class (constants, variables and methods) are accessible in a special variable called `a` (short for *app*).
-To retrieve the value of a constant, you would simply write `a.THE_NAME_OF_THE_CONSTANT`, for example `a.APP_NAME`.
+In BagaWork, everything you create in your `App` class (constants, variables and methods) are accessible through a special variable named `a` (short for *app*).
+To retrieve the value of an app constant, you would simply write `a.THE_NAME_OF_THE_CONSTANT`, for example `a.APP_NAME`.

-To display the name of the app on the `MenuPage` we had before, the following code were used:
+To display the name of the app on the `MenuPage`, we used before the following code:

 ```js
 Text.text(`InfoApp`)